 If you are not a CSU affiliate and are responding to a CNSIT ticket you have created.
-Simply reply to the e-mail directly as you will not have access to the web interface from off campus (without the use of the Pulse Secure VPN client).
+Simply reply to the e-mail directly as you will not have access to the web interface from off campus (without the use of the CSU VPN client).
 This e-mail will be routed properly as is, so make sure not to change any of the subject or message thread in the response.

 If you are On Campus?

-If you actually are connected on campus, and are not using the CSU-GUEST wireless network, then something went wrong with your web request.
+If you actually are connected on campus, and are not using the CSU-VISITOR wireless network, then something went wrong with your web request.
 This sometimes happens because of corrupt cookies or cached web content.
 Please clear your web browser cache and cookies, and restart your browser.
 After restarting, try it again!